Table of Contents[Hide][Show]

 Hypertension can put a lot of strain on the cardiac muscles and boost the buildup of plaques, which can narrow the blood’s passageway.
 Over time, the heart will have to pump harder until it experiences wear and tear.

-Editor’s Note: This post has been published on November 3, 2015, and has been updated for quality and relevancy.
+Editor’s Note: This post has been published on November 3, 2015, and has been updated on December 7, 2021 for quality and relevancy.